How To Remove Water From Diesel Fuel

 The refining process isn’t 100% efficient.
 Nothing is.
 That means there will always be a small amount of contamination.
 In this case, it’s water.

 It might not sound like much.
 And it isn’t.
-This is water-in-fuel, and your engine has been built to accommodate it.
+This is water-in-fuel, and your engine has been designed to accommodate it.
 It will fire into the cylinder as vapor and burn off with the diesel.

 Free water (liquid) would, however, be an issue.
 You need to watch for excess water from your tank to the fuel filter through the fuel lines.
 It’s here that rust could start to form.